-Be More is a weekly podcast about how everyone can thrive in the new world of work.
-Hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
 This week we’re joined by Jennifer Brown, Founder & CEO at Jennifer Brown Consulting.

 Creating an inclusive company means creating spaces where everyone can bring their full self to work.
 And while it’s easier to assume your employees are happy, and to further assume that they feel seen and heard, the harder pill to swallow is often that they’re not, and they don’t.
 The answer?
 Compassionate action.

 Taking stock of that situation is a difficult first step, but what comes after is a genuinely rewarding process — for people at every level of your company.
 That’s the mentality of Jennifer Brown, our guest on this week’s podcast.
 Her caring, honest and direct approach to tackling diversity, equity, and inclusion has made her one of the leading voices in that arena.